nearform/nscale-docs/quick-start/general-quick-start.md

 This command will create a docker container ready for nscale to start.

 #### Run the demo
-Before we run the system, take a quick look at the revsion list:
+Before we run the system, take a quick look at the revision list:

 ```sh
 nscale revision list nscaledemo